HarryChiao/comms/index.md

 3. Erase and Write using esptool:

     1. Download **esptool**: open your Command Line or Terminal and try `pip install esptool`.
 Then, try `esptool -h` or `esptool.py -h` to see if esptool is ready.
     2. Now we need to use esptool to erase the flash in ESP32S3 and write the firmware into ESP32S3.
-NOTE THAT, to use these command, you need to find the **Port Name** and **Bin File** and replace the commands below with your actual ones.
-For example, let's say I found my port name is `/dev/cu.usbmodem1101` and my bin file is `ESP32_GENERIC_S3-20250911-v1.26.1.bin`.
-Then I type this down, ``esptool.py --chip esp32s3 --port /dev/cu.usbmodem1101 --baud 460800 write_flash -z 0x0 ESP32_GENERIC_S3-20250911-v1.26.1.bin``

         1. **Erase**:
         ``esptool.py --chip esp32s3 --port [Port Name] erase_flash``

         2. **Write**:
         ``esptool.py --chip esp32s3 --port [Port Name] --baud 460800 write_flash -z 0x0 [Bin File]``

+    {: .note }
+    NOTE THAT, to use these commands, you need to find the **Port Name** and **Bin File** and replace the commands below with your actual ones.
+For example, let's say I found my port name is `/dev/cu.usbmodem1101` and my bin file is `ESP32_GENERIC_S3-20250911-v1.26.1.bin`.

+    Then I type this down, ``esptool.py --chip esp32s3 --port /dev/cu.usbmodem1101 --baud 460800 write_flash -z 0x0 ESP32_GENERIC_S3-20250911-v1.26.1.bin``

     Then you should be able to go through step 1 and 2 in Thonny to connect to your ESP32S3 and test your code.